jove-decompiler/jove/README.md

 https://images.aarno-labs.com/jove/

-These binaries are statically linked; they are essentially distroless.
+These linux binaries are statically linked; they are essentially distroless.

 ## Usage
 ```bash